-Double glazed windows and doors, beautiful wooden floors and smart glass details in the floor make this room unique.
+- The roof of the house was raised an entire floor from the original level to build a bedroom (14,5 sqm) with one bathroom (1,9 sqm).
+Double glazed windows and doors, beautiful wooden floors and smart glass details in the floor make this room a realm of its own

-A smart staircase in wood and metal takes you down to the living room (20,4 sqm) with a well-kept wooden floor, a custom-made sofa, a work corner, two recliners and a warming stove.
+- A nice staircase in wood and metal takes you down to the living room (20,4 sqm) with a well-kept wooden floor, a custom-made sofa, a work corner, two recliners and a warming stove.
 Very atmospheric lighting that matches the stone walls here.
-Cleverly placed spotlights and a wealth of light from the open walls towards the kitchen.
+Smartly placed spotlights, a window with fog lights and a lot of light from the open walls towards the kitchen

-On the same level (accessible from the patio area) there is a storage room (5.06 sqm) with washing machine, large freezer and space for various garden tools.
-A stone staircase from this level takes you up to the paved patio (21,54 sqm) with room for plant cultivation and outdoor furniture.
-A stone staircase (original detail), metal and wood will lead you back to the heart of the house: the kitchen.
+- At the same level is available (accessible from the patio area) a storage room (5.06 sqm) with washing machine, large freezer and space for various garden tools.
+A stone staircase from this level takes you up to paved patio (21,54 sqm) with space for plantations and outdoor furniture.

-The kitchen's (17.2 sqm) one outside wall consists only of large windows (double glazing) that are protected from the outside by a pergola to deliver the shade during the sunniest and hottest days.
-In the kitchen (tiled floor) there is space for dining tables and chairs for up to 8 people.
-All kitchen cabinets, shelves and benches are dimensionally ordered and, even here, with smart and customized lighting.
+- One of the kitchen's (17.2 sqm) road consists only of large windows (double glazing) that are protected from the outside with a pergola to deliver the shade during the sunniest and warmest days.
+The kitchen (tiled floor) has space for a dining table and chairs for up to 8 people.
+All kitchen cabinets, shelves and counters are made to measure and, also here, with smart and specially adapted lighting